 He obtained his PhD in Political Science and Southeast Asian Studies from Northern Illinois University.
 He also holds degrees from Ohio University and Ritsumeikan Asia Pacific University.
 For his research and professional pursuits, he has received funding from various institutions such as Japan’s Ministry of Education Scholarship, American-Indonesian Cultural and Educational Foundation (AICEF) Grant, Japan Foundation Asia Center Travel Grant, Chulalongkorn University’s ENITAS Scholarship, Southeast Asia Research Group (SEAREG) Travel Grant, and JSPS’s Grants-in-Aid for Scientific Research (Kakenhi), among others.
 More recently, he is appointed as a member of the scientific committee of ALTERSEA, a research group on social movements in Southeast Asia based at Centre Asie du Sud-Est.

-Born and raised in Jakarta, he spent his formative years in Southwestern Japan, American Midwest, and Rural Indonesia.
+Born and raised in the (then) populist South Jakarta, he spent his formative years in Southwestern Japan, American Midwest, and Rural Indonesia and at the School of Hard Knocks in financial and family responsibilities and street culture.
 He enjoys running, cooking, hiking, playing with random cats, and perfecting his coffee recipes.
-In another universe, he is a professional raconteur and a contributing editor for IndoProgress.
+On some occasions, he will speak in Sundanese, his native childhood tongue, and curse in the hood language.
+In another universe, he is a no-nonsense professional raconteur and has been involved in several scholar-activist publication initiatives.

-He divides his time between Indonesia and abroad and currently lives in Amsterdam with his wife, a fellow scholar-activist, Rachma Lutfiny Putri.
+He makes regular, extended trips to Indonesia, divides his time between Turin and Amsterdam, and lives with his wife, a fellow scholar-activist, Rachma Lutfiny Putri.

 All information listed on this profile are true and can be verified with various institutions that he is affiliated or working with.